corda/corda/docs/source/upgrade-notes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 * Database upgrade - a typo has been corrected in the ``NODE_ATTACHMENTS_CONTRACTS`` table name.
-When upgrading from version 3.1, run the following command:
+When upgrading from versions 3.0 or 3.1, run the following command:

 .. sourcecode:: sql

    ALTER TABLE [schema].NODE_ATTCHMENTS_CONTRACTS RENAME TO NODE_ATTACHMENTS_CONTRACTS;

-When upgrading from version 3.0, run the following command:
+When upgrading from release candidates RC01 and RC02 for version 3.0 (tags M18-RC01 and M18-RC02) run the following command:

 .. sourcecode:: sql